 I rent on tribal land.
 Am I protected from eviction? +

 If you live on privately owned land not held in trust on an Indian reservation ("fee land"), the state bridge program may apply.

 I rent a commercial space.
 Do I have any protections? +

 The housing stability bridge program does not apply to you.
 But if you are renting commercial space in Seattle, the city eviction moratorium for small commercial tenants and non-profit organizations was also extended to January 15, 2022.

 Are there other eviction protections for me? +

 Maybe.
 It depends on where you live.
 Some cities in Washington also have their own temporary protections from evictions.
 If you live in any of the cities below, read the information that applies to you:

-- Seattle: Eviction moratorium extended through September 30, 2021.
-When it expires, a new city law will provide a defense against evictions due to hardship from COVID for another six months.
+Seattle: Eviction moratorium extended through January 15, 2022.
+Evictions for threat to public health and safety are allowed.
+When the moratorium expires, a new city law will provide a defense against evictions due to hardship from COVID for another six months.